Which site would you like to visit?

 These same sandy soils that give Bodegas Olivares’ wines their perfumed aromatics were also anathema to the Phylloxera root louse that devastated all but a handful of Europe’s vineyards in the late 1880s.

 Inspired by the Dulce’s success, Paco turned his attention to producing sumptuous red table wines from his priceless old vines.
-His vineyard already yielded fruit with tremendous aromatics and deft balance, and he was loathe to hide that with cosmetic oak.
-From the beginning he has employed used barrels purchased from other estates for aging the wine.
+His vineyard already yielded fruit with tremendous aromatics and deft balance, and he was loath to hide that with flashy winemaking or cosmetic oak.

-His first release came in 2000: Altos de la Hoya.
-Made exclusively from old, ungrafted vineyards, it is certainly a phenomenal value, but also shows the breed and restraint that are the hallmarks of great wine.
+The first release came in 2000: Altos de la Hoya.
+Made exclusively from old, ungrafted vines, it was certainly a phenomenal value, but also showed the breed and restraint that are the hallmarks of great wine.
+With each passing year, the family has striven to hone the wine’s personality, and to give a clearer voice to their viticultural heritage.

 Adding to Cart.